emmaalbury/CV/README.md

   -  working to briefs and meeting strict deadlines in teams or with destignated solo tasks, in roles like art handler for galleries and museums such as the National Gallery of Victoria.

-- how to work well in teams, thrive in male dominated industries and sustain motivation and positivity through long and challenging shifts as a freelance audio visual technician for companies such as Gig Power, Australia.
+- flexibility, how to work well in teams, thrive in male dominated industries and sustain motivation and positivity through long and challenging shifts as a freelance audio visual technician for companies such as Gig Power, Australia.

 - teaching and leadership skills, constructing and adhereing to plans and schedules, managing and liasoning with multiple bodies as a tour group/ homestay coordinator and English teacher in various schools such as Osaka English House, Japan.